uopsych/summeR-bootcamp-2020/content/authors/admin/_index.md

 ---
 authors:
 - admin
-bio: This course will give students a foundation in the principles and practice of data visualization, particularly as applied to scientific and technical data.
+bio: This bootcamp gives a gentle introduction to R and RStudio, transforming and visualizing data with the tidyverse, and the basics of R Markdown.
 email: ""
 name: null
 organizations: